Email Us info@fiberstar.net

 Limited Ingredient Dog Food: Citrus Fiber to the Rescue

 Limited ingredient dog food is tailored to consumers seeking clean label pet foods.
-However, formulating up to 10 pet ingredients poses formulation challenges affecting the label, texture and quality.
+However, formulating less than 10 pet ingredients poses formulation challenges affecting the label, texture and quality.
 Citri-Fi® citrus fiber, with water binding and emulsification properties, is a natural pet food ingredient with thickening and stabilizing power.
 At low usage levels (<1%), citrus fiber can improve the label, stability, and texture of a variety of dog foods.

 Raise your hand if you have caught your family dog lick road kill or drag a lifeless squirrel to your feet.
 Any time these distasteful moments occur, I remind myself, this is what separates human from canine.
 Yes, this is coming from someone who dresses her dog in raincoats or books her fur baby a spa at the local groomer.
 Despite their “call of the wild” behaviors, we still love our dogs.
 And we would give the shirt off our back to make sure our dogs are happy and healthy which includes feeding them the best dog food and dog treats.
 Today, healthy dog food means natural, sustainable and personalized.
 This clean diet trend gave rise to limited ingredient dog food.